syncfusion-content/maui-docs/MAUI/Calendar/headers.md

 ## Header appearance using DataTemplateSelector

 You can customize the header appearance by using the [HeaderTemplate]() in the [SfCalendar](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html).
-The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to Calendar header by using the `HeaderTemplate.` It allows you to choose a different data template for each header, as well as to customize the appearance of a particular header based on certain conditions.
+The `DataTemplateSelector` allows you to choose a `DataTemplate` at runtime based on the value bound to the calendar header.
+This lets you select a different data template for each header and customize the appearance of a specific header based on certain conditions.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="34" %}